sssauerkraut/InfoOs/README.md

 # InfoOs
 This repository contains basic OS developed as part of a second-year Operating Systems course at Peter the Great St. Petersburg Polytechnic University (SPbPU).
+OS insludes only loader and kernel.

 # Features: *coming soon*